AMC CAT MCQ Examination (Part 1) Pass Rate 2026

 What separates pass-tier from fail-tier candidates

-The AMC CAT MCQ Examination (Part 1) is a Computer-adaptive MCQ examination testing clinical medicine across all systems.
+The AMC CAT MCQ Examination (Part 1) is Part 1 is a computer-adaptive MCQ exam; Part 2 is a 20-station clinical OSCE.
 Across multiple examination sittings, the following patterns distinguish candidates who pass from those who do not:

 - Insufficient MCQ volume: the AMC CAT is computer-adaptive, which means weak areas are probed aggressively - breadth matters as much as depth.